mahmoudsamy1610/EngineSamy/README.md

   2- Automation Engine framework layer

-Autofox business layer has many of calssified and sensitive content owned by and protected for Softxpert.
+Autofox business layer has many of calssified and sensitive content owned by and protected for **Softxpert**.

-while Automation layer is fully Mahmoud Samy's personal property
+while Automation layer is fully **Mahmoud Samy's personal property.**